Let’s see here, where do I begin? What was I going to talk to you about again? Ah, that’s right, my two favorite things: creative work and passions.

 Recently, my creative brain has been firing with new ideas that excite and motivate me every day of my life.
 It may sound easy, but it’s not.
 When an idea comes to my head, I nurture it.
 I write it down in my “Idea Journal.”
 I think about it 24 hours a day.
 7 days a week.
 365 days….just kidding you get the point, though.

-With so many new creative projects I have been trying to work diligently on, I have started to think how I perceive each creative piece.
-I'm here to share those thoughts with you with hopes to save you your sweet time in the future.
+With so many new creative projects I have been trying to work diligently on, I have started to think about how I perceive each creative piece.
+I’m here to share those thoughts with you with hopes to save you your sweet time in the future.

 Creative Work Should Never Feel Like a Chore

 Day in and day out, creatives put their whole heart into every piece of art they create.
 We are individuals that take so much pride in the end product that it can come to the point of driving our brains crazy.
 However, for some reason, we usually find this fun because it challenges our perspectives on different ideas.

 Over the last few months, my creative work has begun to take over my mindset and constant thoughts.
 This is when I began to experience the most important lesson I could have encountered.
 That lesson was simply realizing when your creative work was starting to feel like a “chore.”

 Your creative work should always provide excitement, enthusiasm, and enjoyment.
 It should never feel like a “chore” that you are being forced to work on.
 You should always want to complete the next project to better your capabilities and test your skill set.

 That goes for anything in life, though.
 Something you desire so much, something you have so much passion for shall always provide enjoyment.
 It shall always provide pride and excitement.
 So, if there is something you feel you’re losing touch with, if there is a piece of creative work that is starting to feel like a “chore,” step away.
 Don’t be afraid to take a break.
 It will only benefit you in the long run as it will leave an everlasting positive impact as you look back on it.